-Professional furniture assembly is available for homes and offices.
-Handymen and furniture specialists can be hired to assemble just one piece or multiple pieces of furniture.
-People most commonly hire pros to help assemble beds, desks, tables, chairs, bookshelves, entertainment centers, dressers, outdoor furniture and playground sets.
-Most professionals can get the job done regardless of the make and model and whether the instructions are available or not.
+People hire pros to help assemble beds, desks, tables, chairs, bookshelves, entertainment centers, coffee tables, outdoor furniture, and playground sets.
+Most professionals can get the job done regardless of the type of furniture piece and whether the instructions are available or not.
 Many furniture assemblers also offer pickup and delivery of furniture and disassembly services.
-Several factors affect the cost of services.

 Some furniture assemblers charge by the piece, with a flat rate for each item.
 This type of pricing is especially common with Ikea furniture and other commonly assembled items that the pro can confidently approximate the time needed.